SKS Load Balancer and Ingress Controller

 to different backend services.

-Note that the Ingress must point to an internal ClusterIP service.
-For running this example, you can take the example deployment of the first chapter, and change type: LoadBalancer
+Note that the ingress must point to an internal ClusterIP service.
+For running this example, you can take the example deployment in the first section, and change type: LoadBalancer

 to type: ClusterIP